D-Chaney/ideas-api-nodejs-update-file/readMe.md

 ## Getting Started

-- clone this repository to your local computer
+- Clone this repository to your local computer

 - In the .env file, be sure to set your desired port number when running on localhost